Tummy Time Progress: What to Expect in Baby’s First 6 Months

 1-Month Tummy Time: Tiny Sessions, Big Benefits

-• Turns head during Tummy Time from side to side equally
+• Turns head side to side equally

 • Tries to lift head up – even if it’s only for a 1-2 seconds